 I arrive at the airport 3 hours early for my flight.
-I’m usually the most disorganized person; consistently late for everything, yet somehow I spend a lot of time idle and waiting in airport lounges.
+I’m usually the most disorganized person; consistently late for everything, and yet somehow I spend a lot of my time idle and waiting in airport lounges.

 I have a long day of waiting ahead of me.
 In order to afford this little excursion I have to adhere to a budget, which starts with finding the cheapest flight.
 In this case, the cheapest flight meant accepting a stop-over in Houston, Texas on both the journey there and back.
 So not only do I have a 3 hour wait to get on my flight, the flight itself is will be 3 hours, then I have to endure a 3 hour stop-over, followed by another 3 hour flight before I finally arrive in Nicaragua this evening.
 What’s the saying about good things that come in threes?

 For those of you that don’t know, Nicaragua is a country in Central America, situated between Honduras and Costa Rica.
 Their national language is Spanish and their currency is the Córdoba, used in tandem with the US Dollar.
 I say this, because last week I had somebody ask me if Nicaraguans spoke Swahili when I told them about my trip.
 I’m certain they were confusing it for Nigeria (where the official language is English, by the way) so I thought it best for a little context…